 I think a strong trend will be the removal of passwords at some point, making authorization or authentication a much more personal affair.
 This would require that mobile devices, gadgets like yubikeys, or other mediums are thoroughly tested and properly audited and finessed before something like this makes sense.

-As more users become more security conscience, and companies are forced to take security a bit more seriously is when we will see serious change.
+As more users become more security conscience, and companies are forced to take security and encryption a bit more seriously is when we will see serious change.
 There is little regulation, or consequence, for lax security practices.

 There are compliance regulations in place, but companies who face a realistic consequence for user data compromise or breaches seem too low to make a difference.
 Attorney Generals need to be more involved in the process, or a regulatory system of overseers involved to make sure financial institutions are on top of their security practices.